Effects of Hurricane Katrina in New Orleans: Re-establishing governance

 By September 1, 6,500 National Guard troops had arrived in New Orleans, and on September 2 Blanco requested a total of 40,000 for assistance in evacuation and security efforts in Louisiana.
 In addition, the Louisiana State Guard and state defense forces from several states were activated to aid the National Guard in sheltering the large number of refugees leaving Louisiana and assist in other disaster recovery operations.
+On September 30, the New Orleans Police Department confirmed that 12 police officers were participating in looting and property theft.

 Some concern over the availability and readiness of the Louisiana National Guard to help stabilize the security situation was raised.
-Guardsman Lieutenant Colonel Pete had commented that "dozens of high water vehicles, humvees, refuelers, and generators were abroad."
+Guardsman Lieutenant Colonel Pete had commented that “dozens of high water vehicles, humvees, refuelers, and generators were abroad.”
 At the time of the hurricane, approximately 3,000 members of the Guard were serving a tour of duty in Iraq.
 With total personnel strength of 11,000, this meant that 27% of the Louisiana National Guard was abroad.
 However, both the White House and the Pentagon argued that the depletion of personnel and equipment did not impact the ability of the Guard to perform its mission—rather, impassable roads and flooded areas were the major factors impeding the Guardsmen from securing the situation in New Orleans.